ncbdrck/reactorx200_ros_reacher/README.md

     ```
 ## Issues

-If you have installed the Rx200 robot description package from the official documentation, you may face an error when running the scripts in this repository.
+If you have installed the Rx200 robot package from the official documentation, you may face an error when running the scripts in this repository.
 This occurs because the official installation creates a new ROS workspace in your home directory and adds it to the bashrc file.
 As a result, each time you open a new terminal, the RX200 ROS workspace in your home directory is sourced instead of your catkin_ws directory.
 To resolve this, you have two options:

 1. modify the line in the bashrc file that sources the RX200 ROS workspace.
 This will ensure that your catkin_ws directory is sourced instead when opening a new terminal.